LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/debugging-logic-errors.rst

 but final answer is still incorrect, so we need to keep digging for more information.

 Looking at the line in which we set ``degreesK``, we see that we try to use ``degreesC`` as a numeric value in our calculation.
-In the last chapter we learned how to convert datatypes using the ``Double.Parse`` method.
+In the last chapter we learned how to convert data types using the ``Double.Parse`` method.
 Let's see what happens if we use that?
 Currently the data type of ``degreesC`` is a string.
 Let's create a new variable and use the ``Double.Parse`` method to convert the sting into a double.
 Let's also run a ``Console.WriteLine`` statement to check the data type after our ``Double.Parse``.